CUBRID/cubrid-testtools/CTP/README.md

 	* Prepare environments (e.g.: one account ``sql1`` as controller and test instance).
 	* Checkout CTP and scenario from our GitHub projects or make your own test cases.
 	* Install CUBRID and make sure your environment variable of ``CUBRID`` is correctly set.
-	* Example ``sql.conf`` for scenario, data file and some important parameters changes
+	* Example ``sql.conf`` for scenario, data file and some important parameters changes.
 	  ```
 		# SQL section - a section for CTP tool configuration when executing sql/medium testing
 		[sql]